AggelosKatsaliros/Minecraft/README.md

 # Minecraft
-A minecraft  based game for the project of Computer Graphics and Interaction Systems
+A minecraft  based game for the project of Computer Graphics and Interaction Systems in Unity Engine